brianSalk/Daily-Problems/README.md

-# simulations
+# Daily Problems
-simulations of various counting problems I pose on my Youtube channel.
+Answers, explainations and code for each of the daily problems on my youtube channel
 ## Question1: NYT Connections Guessing Probability
 The rules to new york times Connections are as follows:
   * There are 16 tiles, each tile has a word written on it.